Skip to content

 Key Designs

-2. Time-Aware Capacity Allocation (TACA):
+2. Time-Aware Capacity Allocation (TACA): Redistributing LoRA Capacity by Noise Level

-• Mechanism: Diffusion denoising at high-noise steps determines global structure (layout/composition), while low-noise steps determine texture details.
-Uniform fine-tuning across all timesteps causes high-noise steps to overfit background patterns, suppressing diversity.
-TACA writes LoRA weight updates as \(\Delta W_t = B \cdot G_t \cdot A\), where \(G_t\) is a diagonal mask selecting dimensions, with active dimensions \(k(t) = \lfloor k_\text{min} + (k_\text{max}-k_\text{min})(T-t)/T \rfloor\).
-As \(t\to T\) (high noise), \(k\to k_\text{min}\) (almost frozen); as \(t\to 0\) (low noise), \(k\to k_\text{max}\) (high adaptation).
+Uniform fine-tuning across all timesteps often causes high-noise steps to overfit to the background of training samples, suppressing structural diversity.
+TACA observes that diffusion decided global structure at high noise levels and texture details at low noise levels; thus, model capacity should be allocated along the time axis.
+The LoRA weight update is written as \(\Delta W_t = B \cdot G_t \cdot A\), where \(G_t\) is a diagonal mask selecting dimensions.
+The number of active dimensions is \(k(t) = \lfloor k_\text{min} + (k_\text{max}-k_\text{min})(T-t)/T \rfloor\): as \(t\to T\) (high noise), \(k\to k_\text{min}\) to preserve structural diversity; as \(t\to 0\) (low noise), \(k\to k_\text{max}\) to adapt to fine-grained anomaly details.

-3. Hierarchical Sampling + Deviation-Guided Localization:
+3. Hierarchical Sampling + Bias-guided Localization: Controllable Inference and Free Anomaly Masks

-• Mechanism: Denoising prediction is written as \(\hat\epsilon = \epsilon_\text{ref}(\mathbf{z}_t, t) + s_\text{text}\Delta_\text{text} + s_\text{align}\Delta_\text{align}\), where \(\Delta_\text{text} = \epsilon_\text{ref}(\mathbf{z}_t, \mathbf{c}, t) - \epsilon_\text{ref}(\mathbf{z}_t, t)\) controls text condition strength, and \(\Delta_\text{align} = \epsilon_\theta(\mathbf{z}_t, \mathbf{c}, t) - \epsilon_\text{ref}(\mathbf{z}_t, \mathbf{c}, t)\) controls anomaly alignment strength.
-The two scales are independently tunable, equivalent to sampling from \(p_\text{ref} \cdot (p_\text{ref}^{\mathbf{c}}/p_\text{ref})^{s_\text{text}} \cdot (p_\theta^{\mathbf{c}}/p_\text{ref}^{\mathbf{c}})^{s_\text{align}}\). \(\|\Delta_\text{align}\|\) is aggregated with TACA weights \(k(t)\), bilinearly upsampled, and Gaussian smoothed to obtain \(\mathbf{P}_\text{anomaly}\)—the anomaly localization map is this alignment bias itself.
+Traditional CFG uses a single scale, making it impossible to separate "textual semantic strength" from "anomaly pattern strength."
+Hierarchical sampling decomposes the denoising prediction as \(\hat\epsilon = \epsilon_\text{ref}(\mathbf{z}_t, t) + s_\text{text}\Delta_\text{text} + s_\text{align}\Delta_\text{align}\), where \(\Delta_\text{text} = \epsilon_\text{ref}(\mathbf{z}_t, \mathbf{c}, t) - \epsilon_\text{ref}(\mathbf{z}_t, t)\) controls text condition strength and \(\Delta_\text{align} = \epsilon_\theta(\mathbf{z}_t, \mathbf{c}, t) - \epsilon_\text{ref}(\mathbf{z}_t, \mathbf{c}, t)\) controls anomaly alignment strength.
+These independent scales allow sampling from the guided distribution \(p_\text{ref} \cdot (p_\text{ref}^{\mathbf{c}}/p_\text{ref})^{s_\text{text}} \cdot (p_\theta^{\mathbf{c}}/p_\text{ref}^{\mathbf{c}})^{s_\text{align}}\).
+Furthermore, anomaly localization is a free byproduct: aggregating \(\|\Delta_\text{align}\|\) weighted by \(k(t)\) followed by bilinear upsampling and Gaussian smoothing yields a pixel-level anomaly mask \(\mathbf{P}_\text{anomaly}\).

 Loss & Training

-Only the LoRA adapter is trained; the reference model \(\epsilon_\text{ref}\) is fully frozen.
-The loss is a single term: \(\mathcal{L}_\text{APO} = -\log\sigma(-\beta_t\Delta)\), with timestep \(t \sim \mathcal{U}(0,T)\) uniformly sampled and noise \(\epsilon \sim \mathcal{N}(0,\mathbf{I})\). \(\beta\) controls KL strength, and \(\beta_t\) is automatically scaled by log-SNR.
+Only the LoRA adapters are trained; the reference model \(\epsilon_\text{ref}\) is frozen.
+The single loss term is \(\mathcal{L}_\text{APO} = -\log\sigma(-\beta_t\Delta)\), with timesteps \(t \sim \mathcal{U}(0,T)\) and noise \(\epsilon \sim \mathcal{N}(0,\mathbf{I})\). \(\beta\) controls KL intensity, and \(\beta_t\) automatically scales with log-SNR.

 Key Experimental Results

-Main Results (MVTec Fidelity + Diversity)
+Main Results (MVTec Realism + Diversity)

 Category Metric AnomalyDiff DualAnoDiff SeaS APO (Ours)